Editor choice

 Choose if: professional DJ use

-Best Turntable Under $500
+Best Turntable Under $500 in 2026

 Four decks sit under $500 on this list.
 Here is the honest head-to-head.